 A modern city with small-town charm

-Today, Buckhannon’s downtown and the surrounding area now boasts an alluring, assorted mix of coffee shops (check out Stone Tower Brews on Main Street and Dough Re Mi on College Avenue), dessert spots (there’s the classic soft-serve at Dairy Queen and Brake’s Dairy King, as well as Sweet-A-Licious, which serves up hand-dipped Hershey’s ice cream), and cultural and performing arts venues (Artistry on Main Gallery, the Buckhannon Opera House and the Colonial Theatre, which is in the midst of being refurbished).
+Today, Buckhannon’s downtown and the surrounding area now boasts an alluring, assorted mix of coffee shops (check out Stone Tower Brews on Main Street and Dough Re Mi on College Avenue), dessert spots (there’s the classic soft-serve at Dairy Queen, as well as Sweet-A-Licious, which serves up hand-dipped Hershey’s ice cream), and cultural and performing arts venues (Artistry on Main Gallery, the Buckhannon Opera House and the recently renovated Colonial Arts Center).

-Boutiques abound, too: there’s Anita’s Flowers and Boutique — which specializes in breathtaking bouquets, house plants and wedding décor – as well as Tateep Unique Boutique; and Caroline’s Closet, all of which offer collections of exclusive, designer apparel and specialized lines of jewelry, makeup, handbags, scarves and more.
+Boutiques abound, too: there’s Anita’s Flowers and Boutique — which specializes in breathtaking bouquets, house plants and wedding décor – as well as Tateep Unique Boutique; and Caroline & Co, all of which offer collections of exclusive, designer apparel and specialized lines of jewelry, makeup, handbags, scarves and more.

 Buckhannon’s restaurant scene is thriving, with classic American restaurants like C.J.
 Maggie’s American Grill.
 But lately, more diverse cuisine has also popped up, from freshly rolled sushi to authentic Italian, Greek, Thai and Indian food.

 Then there’s the quaint and quirky Fish Hawk Acres, which is a marketplace full of fresh food, a catering service and a restaurant that serves up freshly made daily specials.